 to those who ask Him!," Luke 11'13.

-The first immersions in the Holy Spirit took place on the Day of Pentecost, being experienced by the waiting Disciples.
+The first immersions in the Holy Spirit were experienced by the waiting Disciples on the Day of Pentecost.

-As part of "speaking of the things pertaining to the kingdom of God", Jesus had told them to wait for "the Promise of the Father ...", Acts 1'3-4.
+When He spoke to them "of the things pertaining to the kingdom of God", Jesus told them to wait for "the Promise of the Father ..."
+(Acts 1'3-4).

 "... you shall receive power when the Holy Spirit has come upon you; and you shall be witnesses to Me in Jerusalem, and in all Judea and Samaria, and to the end of the earth," Acts 1'8.